cmichi/mediagoblin-plugins/piwik/README.md

 # Readme

-To configure the plugin add to the `[plugins]` section:
+To configure the plugin add to the `[plugins]` section of your `mediagoblin_local.ini`:

 	[plugins]
 	[[piwik]]
 	embeddcode = '''
-		your piwik stuff which should appear right before </body>
+		your piwik code which should appear right before </body>
 	'''